insotriplesix/gz/Games/D4CH4/Readme.md

 If Vasya has full ST & SP - then all stuff keeps on his inventory.
 So just click an 'x' button to restore SP and don't get a negative effect and click a 'p' button if you wanna power!

+**Secrets:** It's a bunch of different things like photos/parts of something etc. If you find all of them, then you'll get a bonus in the end of a game.

 ### Modes

 **Uzi mode:** 1 * AttackSpeed, 1 * Damage, -1 SP